-From Beth on October 14th, 2009 in Kitchen Remodel
+From Dean Dowd on October 14, 2009 in Kitchen Remodel

 The function of the backsplash is to protect the walls around the stove and sink area from water splashes, cooking splatters, grease, grime and stains.
 The backsplash also has the fashion means to enhance the overall look of the kitchen.